 It may be the case that your cat will associate this punishment with you directly, and begin to be scared of you or even resent you.

 Should I smack my cat?

-When I was a kid and my cat bit me particularly hard one day I smacked him.
-He stopped and ran away and here I am, 40 years or so later still regretting and remembering how one day, a long time ago, I hurt my little friend.
+When I was a kid and my cat bit me particularly hard one day, I smacked him.
+He stopped and ran away and here I am, 40 years or so later still remembering and regretting how one day, a long time ago, I hurt my little friend.

 I learned a lot that day and like to think I actually became a slightly different person from that point onwards.

 Here are some of my favorite products for cats

 Thank you for taking the time to read this article.
 I hope you found it helpful whether you own a cat or are considering it.
 I thought I’d share a few of the cat products I love which you might find really useful too.

 The following are Amazon affiliate links, and if you decide to use them, I’ll earn a small commission from Amazon at no cost at all to you.